LeonardoESousa/NEMO/Tutorial/Tutorial.md

 ```
  or
 ```
         mkdir EnsembleT1/
         cp Hz_optfreqS1.out EnsembleT1/
         echo "sbatch ~/nemo.sh \$1" >> EnsembleT1/batch.sh
 ```

-The arborescence should look like the following :
+The folder structure should look like the following :

 ```
     EnsembleS1